vinhowe/piston/README.md

-# toy transformer
+# toy transformer + piston library

-Watch a toy model train, in your browser, with WebGPU.
+Watch a small transformer language model train, in your browser, with WebGPU.

 ## Attribution